qmlbook/qmlbook/en/ch15/index.rst

     :start-after: M2>>
     :end-before:  M2<<

 Often in text you need to have parameterized text.
-One option could be to use ``QString("Hello" + name)`` but a more flexible is the ``arg`` marker approach as it keeps the order also during translation when the order might change.
+One option could be to use ``QString("Hello" + name)`` but a more flexible method is the ``arg`` marker approach.
+It preserves the order also during translation when the order might change.

 .. literalinclude:: src/qtfoundation/tst_foundation.cpp
     :language: cpp